-Located on 120 acres in downtown Buffalo, the BNMC is a confluence of the region’s premier healthcare, life sciences and medical education institutions.
-It is a major economic engine in the city’s strategic plan for urban redevelopment, employing over 8,000 and drawing 750,000 annual patient visits.
+Located on 120 acres in downtown Buffalo, the BNMC is a confluence of the region’s premier healthcare, life sciences, and medical education institutions.
+It is a significant economic engine in the city’s strategic plan for urban redevelopment, employing over 8,000 and drawing 750,000 annual patient visits.

 Our challenge was to craft a distinct and unifying visual image for the campus, indicating the entrepreneurial nature of the entities located there, while at the same time simplifying the task of finding destinations in a complex urban environment.

 We designed a process to clarify expectations and objectives among diverse stakeholders, then described a design solution to bring their shared vision to life.
 The result is a system of wayfinding signs that is both visually distinct and informationally simple, indicating preferred routes to primary destinations from campus edges and secondary destinations within the campus.
 This was developed in keeping with their overall master plan and traffic studies.